GildedPleb/hab-guide/docs/l1-hosts/ansible-vault.md

 cat ~/.HAB/vault-hosts
 ```

-Viola!
+Voilà!
 No need to worry about these files hitting the terminal from basic
 commands, they can not be read!

-To view the decrypted file, you can run (though, the file is empty, so you won't
+To view the decrypted file, you can run (though,
-see anything, yet):
+the file is empty, so you won't see anything, yet):

 ```bash
 ansible-vault view ~/.HAB/vault-hosts